marcusGH/massively-parallel-apsp/research-and-planning/README.md

 * TODO: need to implement a method to report on number of computation phases done, so that I can multiply by this in python when computing the communication time!

+# Notes from Feb 10

+* **Problem with generalized FoxOtto**:
+  In the general version, we first started the multiplication by iterating from the top of the submatrix (see diagram in notes for $C_{10,6}$ for instance).
+However, this causes problems for the predecessor values because of the initial conditions.
+Consider the scenario for $C_{10,6}$ where want to compute path 10 -> 10.
+Whenever we get to $k=10$, we would not assign predecessor because of exemption condition (which is necessary, otherwise we get other bugs).
+And at this point ($k=10$) we discover path of length
+  0. However, because of the generalization, we start with $k=8$ (ref. to diagram), so we find another path of longer length, and when we get to $k=10$, we optimize the path, but leave the predecessor as it was for the longer path because of the exemption condition.
+One fix is to save the initial "dist" and not use $\infty$ every time.
+Another option is making sure we start with $k=10$ when running algo i.e. being consistent with non-general version.
+That way, we immediately relax distance to 0 and keep the initial predecessor, this.j (or read("P") which is same thing).
+This is the option I went for, and is the reasoning behind the `m` loop and then modifying `iter`.
+* In `CountingMemoryController`, we assume that each PE only sends data to **one** other PE, but this is NOT CHECKED anywhere.
+However, it is enforced in underlying memory controller that each PE can only receive from **one** other PE, which is not equivilant, but in _most cases_ (all PE do the same thing) causes the above assumption to hold.

 <!-- vim: set nospell: -->